previder/terraform-provider-previder/README.md

 Before using this README, make sure that you have installed the Previder Provider using INSTALL.

+## Important notice

+This Terraform provider is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.

+If you have any questions, we encourage you to do your own research, seek out experts, and discuss with your community.
+If there are questions that remain unanswered, please send an e-mail to support@previder.nl.
+We’re going to do our best to help answer the questions that you have.
+Since the Terraform provider is provided for free, please understand that more complex questions can only be answered  for a fee.

 ## Example Usage
 ```
 provider "previder" {